duncanbradley/ChoroplethMagnitude/additional_related_work.md

 In this experiment, values were almost the same but were subtly different.
 Using a breaking algorithm would have obscured this message.
 Using an unclassified color scheme is therefore most appropriate.

-Even simple patterns can benefit from visualisation (e.g., steady rise in global temperature, ).
-We don’t just visualise things that can’t be summed up in a sentence.
+It may not have as much complexity as geographical patterns, but even simple observations can benefit from visualisation (e.g., steady rise in global temperature, overall improvements in life expectancy, low numbers of Black senators).
+This also applies to things that wouldn’t typically be considered a ‘pattern’, such as stagnant wages.
+We don’t just visualise things because they can’t be summed up in a sentence.
 We visualise them for memorability, dramatic effect, expressiveness, for low literacy, rhetoric, see also Bertini et al scatterplots.
+Showing data visually can also assist individuals with poor numeracy, difficulty putting numbers into perspective.

+There was no way to ensure that colours were displayed equally for all participants, due to different viewing conditions.
+Different lighting conditions, different screens, different settings etc. We did not attempt to make colours comparable, or measure how colors appeared to participants because of the difficultly in doing so.
+There is no way that display settings could explain our results, each participant was exposed to the same conditions under the same display conditions.
+Using a within-participants design ensures that we compare particpants’ responses to both conditions.

+Schiewe (2019) observed that assessment of values presented in choropleths are driven by the coverage of darker colors (i.e., the relationship between color and region size).

+Colormaps with more than two hues (e.g. warm-cool, or diverging palettes) were not investigated in the present experiment.
+This was an exeperimental design choice.
+Using just one color allows greater control of the stimulus, generating fewer changes between conditions.
+In the case of a diverging palette, it would move the midpoint.
+It would also change the presence an entire color, rather than just changing the intensity (luminance) of the color.
+However, it it could be a case for future work.

 Choropleth maps 102-16
 CIE LAB 253-255